-This recipe is made like a pie crust, to give it that flaky tender texture.
+This recipe is made kind of like a pie crust, to give it that flaky, tender, melt in your mouth texture.

 - 3/4 cup organic coconut sugar or granulated sugar